-B1UP Universal Functions (UF) have several header fields can help organize and document your definitions.
-Here's a short description these fields (see the online help for details):
+B1UP Universal Functions (UF) have several header fields that can help organize and document your definitions.
+Here's a short description of these fields (see the online help for details):

 - Code – Required.
 This is the basic identification of the UF.
 It must be a unique value across all UF Types and is unique within the database.

 - Name – Required.
 This is a 100-character field that serves as a description of the UF.

 - Remarks – Optional.
 This is a 254-character field that can be used for additional documentation of the UF.

 - Category – Optional.
 Provides the ability to group B1UP definitions including UFs based on user-defined Configuration Categories.

 - Type – Required.
 Defines the type of UF (i.e., Macro, SQL Report, etc.)